tytydraco/yessleep/out/The_Strange_Thing_About_My_Neighbors_Daughter_Part_2.md

 "Aw, damn him."
 She muttered.
 Without hardly another thought, she barged out from behind the counter and right out the door to confront him.

-I watched through the glass, the muffled sounds of her belligerent tone demanding the man to move on.
+I watched through the glass, overhearing the muffled sounds of her belligerent tone demanding the man to move on.
 His face was still twisted with the same vile leer he was giving to me only moments before.
 He didn't seem to be even looking at the angry waitress accosting him, but right past her.
 Right at me.

 I felt my stomach sink, like it was packed with cement.
 Behind his mocking, rotten grin, I could sense, was an animalistic urge to slaughter me with his own bare hands.
 Why, I wasn't sure.
 I had never seen this person before in my entire life.
-What did he have against me.
+What did he have against me?

 Finally, he turned to look at the waitress.
 His smile dimmed just slightly.
 I could make out the words she was saying clearly this time: "Go on!
 Move it!"